porkmanic/agile/README.md

 ## Code install

-Run `npm install` to install dependencies.
+Install NodeJS first, then go to the project directory and Run `npm install` to install dependencies.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.